gatsbyjs/gatsby/docs/docs/mdx/migrate-remark-to-mdx.md

 For people who already have an existing blog using gatsby-transformer-remark, but want to use MDX, you can swap out the remark transformer plugin with gatsby-plugin-mdx and touch little code otherwise.

+## Prerequisites

+- An existing site that builds pages using `gatsby-transformer-remark` ([gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) will be used as a reference in this guide).

 ## Adding in gatsby-plugin-mdx

 Add gatsby-plugin-mdx (and its peer dependencies) to your package.json and remove gatsby-transformer-remark.